BarelyMiSSeD/minqlx-plugins/README.md

           Air Rails:  32   (records any Air Rails kills where both the killer and victim are airborne)<br>
            Telefrag:  64   (records any enemy telefrag)<br>
   Telefrag TeamKill:  128  (records any teamkill telefrag)<br>
+         Speed Kill:  256  (records any kill when the killer is traveling over the set speed)<br>

- The Default value is 'set qlx_killsMonitorKillTypes "255"' which enables all the kill monitor types.
+ The Default value is 'set qlx_killsMonitorKillTypes "511"' which enables all the kill monitor types.

 <br><br>